 *Disclaimer: this post gets personal.
 It gets human.
 It gets deep*

-“The average CEO reads 52 weeks per year” - Inc magazine.
+“The average CEO reads 52 books per year” - Inc magazine.

 Well, I’m here today to tell you: You don’t need to.
 In fact, sometimes all you need is a ⅕ of a book.
 Or a blog post.
 Or a Youtube video.

 One single concept can swing a big door in your mind which will ultimately change your life for the better, forever.